iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x11    | BisCore:PhysicalModel |

-# AllOrAnyExp Using ALL with inequality
+# Using ALL with inequality

 - dataset: AllProperties.bim